Go Wild with Your Gardening

 How we garden at home and in the community makes a big difference in the natural world.

->> Registration includes keynote speakers, general sessions, light breakfast, boxed lunch from Big Oak Tavern (vegetarian option), vendors, and opportunities to gain knowledge and connections.
+>> Includes keynote speakers, general sessions, light breakfast provided by Summit Coffee, boxed lunch, vendors, and opportunities to gain knowledge and connections.

 Keep scrolling to learn more about the speakers